Text

 Clinical Consequence

-Consequence · 4 minutes later — Dr. Martinez arrives at bedside
+Consequence · 4 minutes later — Dr. Martinez (ED attending) arrives at bedside

 Dr. Martinez: "Why isn't he in the cath lab already?
 The door-to-balloon clock started at 0832."
 The cath lab team calls back — they need a verbal physician order to proceed.
 What do you say to expedite this?